Michigan Real Estate License Training

 Brokers in Michigan fall into two categories; Associate Brokers and Individual Brokers.
 Associate Brokers work for another Broker, and Individual Brokers are sole proprietors.

-The Licensing Service division created a short guide on how to obtain a Broker's license in Michigan.
+The Licensing Service division created a short guide on how to obtain a Michigan Real Estate Broker License.
 In general, you are required to:

 - Be active in real estate for 3 years.
 This could be as an active real estate Salesperson, a licensed builder, land developer, property manager, or in other fields relating to real estate, such as a loan officer.